gregoryloden/run/README.txt

 	if	input	he
 	if	input	helloo

 would evaluate to false, true, false, and false respectively.
-Remember, you can also use these clauses to store boolean variables.
  There are four integer-specific evaluation clauses:

 	if	>=	[value1]	[value2]